 DO NOT request a specific letter from your GP as these will not be fulfilled.

 THIS ALSO APPLIES TO LETTERS RECOMMENDING HOME WORKING and/or THE WEARING OF FACE COVERING - YOU WILL NEED TO REQUEST THIS ASSESSMENT FROM YOUR EMPLOYER

-Please email any correspondence to the practice on [email protected] or use our OUTSIDE drop off box to post any letters or BP readings - the box is monitored and collections made throughout the day
+Please email any correspondence to the practice on [email protected] instead of using OUTSIDE drop off box to post any letters or BP readings - the box is monitored and collections made throughout the day

 If you have been asked to collect a sample pot AND form by the clinician please KNOCK on the front door when dropping off your requested sample then please ensure it is fully labelled and in the correct sample pot - we will NOT ACCEPT any samples not in the correct pots